-4. OVERVIEW OF DPHIL PROGRAMME STRUCTURE
+4. OVERVIEW OF DPHIL PROGRAMME

-This section provides an overview of the more than 800 working days that make up a 3.5 year DPhil project.
+This section provides an overview of the 777 working days that make up a 3.5 year DPhil project.
 An illustrative DPhil diary is provided together with a year-by-year outline.
 More detail on the key topics mentioned in the Diary and the Outlines is then given in sections 5 onwards.
+This section also provides an introduction to (i) our 'Materials: PGR Progression' Weblearn site and (ii) the University's 'GSO forms'.

-Section 4.6 identifies the variations on the 3.5 year programme that apply to the 4-year CDT DPhil programmes.
+Section 4.7 identifies the variations on the 3.5 year programme that apply to the 4-year CDT DPhil programmes.